Testing with TestClient

 Integration test: real bootstrap, query params, JSON body

-Use this when you want the same composition root as stario serve—routes, mounts, middleware, and url_for registrations all match production.
+Use this when you want the same composition root as stario serve—routes, middleware, and static assets all match production.

 python